RetrDex: Efficient Object Retrieval in Cluttered Scenes with a Dexterous Hand: Implementation Details

 \subsection{Task Construction}

-\textbf{Domain Randomization.} To enhance the robustness and generalization capability of our system, we implement comprehensive domain randomization strategies during the environment reset phase.
-The randomization encompasses multiple aspects of the environment:

-\begin{itemize} \item Object Mass Randomization: At the beginning of each episode, object masses are randomized by scaling each object's default mass with a random factor sampled from a uniform distribution $U(1, 1.5)$ (units: kg):
+\textbf{Domain Randomization.} To improve robustness and generalization, we apply domain randomization during environment reset, consistent with Sec.~\ref{sec:policy_train}.
+At the beginning of each episode, object masses are randomized by scaling each object's default mass with a random factor sampled from $U(1, 1.5)$ (kg):

-\item Object Position Randomization: Small perturbations are applied to the initial positions of objects to introduce variability (units: meters):
+Small perturbations are applied to the initial positions of objects (m):

-\item Target Position Randomization: The initial position of the target object within the box is randomized.
-The random displacements are sampled from (units: meters):
+The initial position of the target object within the box is also randomized (m):